 7. They drain off your energy

 Initially, spending time with your narcissist friend could have been exciting because they were on their best behavior with you.
 But now, keeping them company drains you of your energy.
-Their constant complaints and lack of interest in your life make conversations one-sided.
+They are often self-obsessed and pompous.
+Their constant complaints, overbearing attitude, and lack of interest in your life make conversations one-sided.
 They talk to you only about themselves and cut you off each time you try to speak.
 A good friendship involves giving and taking ideas, thoughts, and feelings, but hanging out with a narcissist leaves you exhausted instead of exhilarated.
 You end up with a nagging sense of disappointment because your needs go completely unmet.

 8. They create problems between friends

 Narcissists want to be the center of everyone’s attention and demand everyone’s loyalty.
-For this, they might create misunderstandings between friends so that everyone remains loyal only to them.
-Narcissists are pathological liars and could spread rumors and lie to get what they want as they feel they deserve admiration and hence will do anything to get what they want.
+For this, they might be pretentious and create misunderstandings between friends so that everyone remains loyal only to them.
+Narcissists are pathological liarsiXA chronic behavior where an individual has a compulsive urge to lie and could spread rumors and lie to get what they want as they feel they deserve admiration and hence will do anything to get what they want.

 9. They hamper your self-esteem

 A narcissist wants to control every relationship.
 Since they suffer from low self-esteem, the only way to lift themselves is by crumpling your self-esteem.
-They take great pleasure in pointing out your shortcomings.
+They take great pleasure in pointing out your shortcomings in a haughty and supercilious manner.
 They start with criticism and then slowly move on to slights and insults.
 You won’t even realize how they have convinced you to believe that you are no good as a person and that you are lucky to have them in your life.

 10. They consider themselves victim

-They may make snide remarks about you all the time but when you get back at them, they will accuse you harming them.
-For narcissists, they are the victim even in scenarios that they created.
+They may make snideiXSarcastic criticism remarks about you all the time but when you get back at them, they will accuse you harming them.
+For self-important narcissists, they are the victim even in scenarios that they created.
 They have a strong urge to keep people within their control and if guilt makes others dance to their tune, then they use it to their advantage.

 11. They get angry if you do not do what they want